 Financial fraud occurs when someone uses deception or misrepresentation for financial gain.
 With ongoing technological breakthroughs and the globalization of commerce, today’s con artists have a new arsenal of weapons to use in defrauding consumers and stealing personal information.

 If you or someone you know is a victim of elder fraud, we encourage you to call the National Elder Fraud Hotline at 833–FRAUD–11 (833–372–8311).
 Professional case managers will assist you with reporting the crime and connect you with other resources as needed.
-The hotline is open daily from 6:00 a.m. to 11:00 p.m. eastern time.
+The hotline is open Monday through Friday from 10:00 a.m. to 6:00 p.m. eastern time.
 Services are available for speakers of English, Spanish, and other languages.

 Funding Opportunity: 2018 National Identity Theft Assistance Network Expansion Program